hilanderas/powter-client/gitbook/en/overview/PROJECT.md

 ##### Pros

-* Integration of bypass, ss (short for shadowsocks), kcp with less configuration required
+* Integration of bypass, ss (shadowsocks) and kcp (kcptun) with few configurations required.
-* Flexible strategy supported, ss+kcp or just ss
+* Flexible strategy supported: sskcp or ss mode.
-* Any number (usually 4-16) of ss+kcp is supported to satisfy different network flow requirement
+* sskcp client-server pairs are scalable through configuration.
-* Anti DNS pollution
+* Anti DNS pollution.
-* Long term plan of development and maintenance(check Milestones)
+* Long term plan of development and maintenance.

 ##### Cons
 * No UI
-* No much documents about how to trouble shooting
+* There are insufficient documents about how to perform troubleshooting
-* Android, ios and windows is not supported

 ### Milestones